wcgordon1/TustinRecruiting/src/content/jobs/tr-react-native-engineer-new-york-city-reac-qlz098.md

 ---
 position: React Native Engineer
 description: >-
-  Our LA-based startup is a well-funded player in the FinTech sector, focusing on creating seamless digital experiences for mobile banking users, digital payment users, and crypto enthusiasts.
-We are currently in search of a Remote React Native Engineer to lead a pod of 3-4 mobile developers in the creation of innovative solutions for our platform.
-With a focus on remote work culture, virtual collaboration, and distributed team dynamics, we offer an environment ripe with growth opportunities.
+  Our LAbased startup is a wellfunded player in the FinTech sector, focusing on creating seamless digital experiences for mobile banking users, digital payment users, and crypto enthusiasts.
+We are currently in search of a Remote React Native Engineer to lead a pod of 34 mobile developers in the creation of innovative solutions for our platform.
+With a focus on remote work culture, virtual collaboration, and distributed team dynamics, we offer an environment ripe with growth opportunities. ...

-  ## ...
 location: 'New York City, NY'
 team: Mobile
 schedule: Full Time